baraverkstad/upstate/README.md

 Processes with a leading `-` character in the name are optional.
 These are omitted in `--limited` report and always ignored if missing.

+Processes with a leading `+` character in the name may match multiple processes (at least one).

+Processes with a leading `*` character in the name are optional, but may match multiple processes.
+These are omitted in `--limited` report and always ignored if missing.

 A pid file specified as `-` forces process lookup by either name or command-line match.
 Process lookup is also made in similar way if the pid file didn't exist or didn't match a running process.